TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/UpdateExtensions/UpdateWizards/Examples.rst

 ..  _upgrade-wizard-examples-switchable-controller-actions:

-Upgrade script to replace switchable controller actions
+Upgrade wizard to replace switchable controller actions
 =======================================================

 Switchable controller actions in Extbase plugins have been deprecated with